keelancook/minimal/_pages/photos.md

     image_path: /assets/images/albums/bigbend3.jpg
     alt: "big bend image 3"
     title: "Santa Elena Canyon at Big Bend National Park."
+  - url: /assets/images/albums/houston1.jpg
+    image_path: /assets/images/albums/houston1.jpg
+    alt: "houston image 1"
+    title: "Downtown Houston on a bike ride."
+  - url: /assets/images/albums/sandiego1.jpg
+    image_path: /assets/images/albums/sandiego1.jpg
+    alt: "san diego image 1"
+    title: "Sunset cliffs in San Diego."

 ---

 I do not fancy myself a photographer, but every now and then I see something worth capturing.
 The ones I like the most land here.

 ### Kayaking
 The shots below are all taken from my kayak.
 Growing up in Tennessee, I've been paddling since I was a little kid.
-When we moved to Houston, I essentially gave up the passtime and only recently picked it back up after moving back to North Carolina.
+When we moved to Houston, I gave up the passtime and only recently picked it back up after moving back to North Carolina.

 {% include gallery id="gallery1" class="full" %}